- Update your insurance, registration and utilities before heading up for the first weekend of the year.

 - Critter traps or deterrents

-You’ll thank yourself next year when your organizational habits give you even more time on the lake on that first perfect cabin weekend.
+You’ll thank yourself next year when your organizational habits give you even more time on the lake during that first perfect cabin weekend.

 Hoping to buy a lake home this summer?

-Buyers don’t want to miss one day on the water, and the market is already heating up!
-Start by contacting Edina Realty or your agent to learn more about options in your desired lake home area.
+Buyers don’t want to miss a single day on the water, and the market is already heating up!
+If you’re ready to purchase a lake home or cabin this summer, start by contacting Edina Realty or your agent to learn more about options near your desired lake.